iarondon3/End-to-End-Retail-Data-Ecosystem/01-SQL-Optimization/README.md

 * **Data Typing:** Optimized column data types to reduce storage footprint.

 ## 📄 Files in this Folder
-* `optimization_showcase.sql`: Contains the "Before & After" queries and the index creation commands.
+* `optimization_showcase.md`: Contains the "Before & After" queries and the index creation commands.
 * `performance_report.md`: Summary of the query cost reduction (Cost units drop).

 ---